 What are example job descriptions for a CI program?

-Below we share two examples of job descriptions for relative job titles within the ideal Continuous Improvement program:
+Below we share some examples of job descriptions for job titles within the ideal Continuous Improvement program:

 Lead CI initiatives, drive operational excellence, & cultivate a culture of continuous improvement across all departments.
 10+ yrs exp, Lean Six Sigma preferred.
 Strong leader & communicator.